Epilepsy Program Policy Manual

 To be eligible for the Epilepsy Program, a person must be physically present within the geographic boundaries of Texas and:

-• have the intent to remain within the state, whether permanently or for an indefinite period;
+- intend to remain in the state either permanently or for an indefinite period;

-• if a person is less than 18 years old, a parent, managing conservator, caretaker or guardian is a resident of Texas as defined above.
+- if a person is younger than 18 years old, then a parent, managing conservator, caretaker or guardian must be a resident of Texas as defined above.

-There is no requirement for the amount of time a person must live in Texas to establish residency for the purposes of Epilepsy Program eligibility.
+A person is not required to live in Texas a certain amount of time to establish residency for the purposes of Epilepsy Program eligibility.

 If none of the listed items are available, residency may be verified through: